Kong/docs.konghq.com/app/_src/gateway/index.md

 instances.
 With this setup, Kong hosts the control plane and you host your own data planes.

-There are a few ways to test out the Gateway's Enterprise features:
+There are a few ways to test out the Gateway:

 * Sign up for [{{site.konnect_product_name}}](https://konghq.com/products/kong-konnect/register?utm_medium=referral&utm_source=docs&utm_campaign=gateway-konnect&utm_content=gateway-overview).
 * Check out learning labs at [Kong Academy]({{site.links.learn}}).